-Megan Ruby Walsh is from Navan, Co.
+Megan Ruby (a.k.a.
+Megan Ruby Walsh) is from Navan, Co.
 Meath, Ireland.
 Although a classically trained soprano, she is proficient in many genre.

 Megan studied classical music at the Royal Academy Of Music in London.
 In 2017 Megan performed in the Royal Festival Hall in London (Mahler’s Symphony No 2) and in 2018 sang in Schönberg’s Gurre-Lieder in Paris.